 - What software you’ll need to create your designs

-Being a proofreader is another awesome side hustle idea for introverted moms.
+Being a proofreader is another awesome side hustle for introverts who want to make money online.

 Proofreading means reviewing written copy for grammar, punctuation and spelling errors.